Vghxv/LOSE/SA/README.md

 make
 ```

-user will be prompted to input the c file containing the specific implementation of the scheduling algorithm.
+User will be prompted to input the c file containing the specific implementation of the scheduling algorithm.
 The program will then read the processes from the file and simulate the execution using the selected scheduling algorithm.